+NSDL monitors the system capacity during the normal operation of its systems on a daily basis.
+NSDL also monitors and assesses capacity utilization for disk space, CPUs and memory utilization on a periodic basis.
 NSDL's system capacity is tested to handle stress volumes and is designed to handle higher volumes than the projected peak load.
 In addition, SEBI has issued guidelines related to capacity planning which NSDL complies with.